-No employee saw Marsh steal the gun or realize that it was was missing until Hartford Police retrieved it from Marsh's hotel room on December 17, according to police.
+No employee saw Marsh steal theWindham Weaponry gun or realized that it was was missing until Hartford Police retrieved it from Marsh's hotel room almost a week later, according to police.

-On December 15, the day after the tragic shooting at Sandy Hook Elementary School in Newtown, Marsh was arrested for allegedly trying to steal a Bushmaster .50 caliber rifle from Riverview, according to authorities.
+On December 15, 2012, the day after the tragic shooting at Sandy Hook Elementary School in Newtown, Marsh was arrested for allegedly trying to steal a Bushmaster .50 caliber rifle from Riverview, according to authorities.

 Police raided the shop a couple days later and a police source told NBC Connecticut the raid came after the attempted theft.

 The store, which has since closed, was also in headlines after the gun shop owner said he sold a gun several years earlier to Nancy Lanza, the mother of the Sandy Hook Elementary School shooter.

 Marsh was also convicted for stealing around 12 firearms from Riverview earlier in 2012.